 For resources from the State of Illinois about COVID-19 click here

-What Illinois is Doing?
+What is Illinois Doing?

 Protecting the health, safety, and wellbeing of Illinoisans is Governor Pritzker's top priority.
 The administration continues to work closely with local health departments, county officials and federal partners to put systems in place to respond to COVID-19.
 This website will provide the latest news releases related to coronavirus, video archives of press conferences and tips from leading experts to keep you and your family safe.